 With some experiments it is also important that someone else can reproduce the results.
 It is only when the results can be replicated reliably that we can call a scientific discovery valid and sound.
 That’s why it is so important to share your results.

 The scientific method is the application of critical thinking skills in a reliable pattern.
 The brilliance of practicing and mastering this method of thinking about experimentation, is that you will start to automatically apply it as you delve into more complex projects.
 Scientists around the world, and throughout history, have used these methods.
 It is a logical way of gaining new knowledge.

 It can even help you with more simple events in real life.

 Imagine you are trying to fix a broken dishwasher.
 You can use the scientific method to guide you through the process.
 First step, ask a question.
 What is not working?
-Next do some research on how dishwashers work and how to fix them.
+Next do some research on how dishwashers work and how to fix them and possible answers to fix them.
 Make your hypothesis about what part is broken.
 Do the repairs to that part.
 Evaluate your repairs, does it seem to be working now?
 Confirm if your hypothesis was correct, or return and come up with a new educated guess based on information you have gained doing the repairs.
 Finally, share your dishwasher repair story with friends so they know who they can call when their dishwasher breaks!

 Hopefully this helps you see how the scientific method is not a scary thing, it is simply a way of thinking and experimenting to gain knowledge and insights.
 Of course, as you advance in science the method is used more rigorously, with rules, regulations and limitations, but for kids and general public, understanding the scientific method still has great value.